Katwa Assembly constituency

 Katwa Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 270 Katwa assembly constituency covers Katwa municipality, Dainhat municipality, Katwa II community development block and Khajurdihi, Sudpur, Karajgram and Goai gram panchayats of Katwa I CD Block.

-Katwa assembly segment was earlier part of Katwa (Lok Sabha constituency).
-As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba (Lok Sabha constituency).
+As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba Lok Sabha constituency.
+Katwa assembly segment was earlier part of Katwa Lok Sabha constituency.